11 Jan Winter Tribute | Jan 2017

 This Mourning Dove has a way.
 As you can see in the photo, it found a secluded place where it could rest on dry leaves, puff up its feathers, and pull in its head.

-Without winter there would be no incentive to build a shelter or discover fire.
+Without winter there would be no incentive to build a shelter or invent ways to stay warm.

-PS: The poem comes from Life Poems, a collection that I published in 2016.
+PS: The poem comes from Life Poems, a collection of my poems.
 Find more info at: Life Poems.